-- be on the form as published as a rule on the SARS website for that purpose; and - (ii) be submitted to a Customs Office referred to in subrule (1). - (5) An application for blank GSP forms must reflect - - (a) the customs code of the exporter; - (b) the GSP under which preferential tariff treatment is to be claimed; - (c) the specific blank forms required; - (d) the number of blank forms required; - the class or kind, and tariff headings, of goods for which those forms will be used; - (f) the projected number of consignments to be exported over a specified period to the country implementing that GSP; - (g) a signed declaration by the exporter that the goods to be exported meet the requirements of the GSP for which the blank GSP forms applied for will be used; and - (h) how the goods meet the requirements for goods of South African origin in terms of the rules of origin prescribed or recognised by the GSP.

-- (6) An exporter must - - (a) account for all blank GSP forms received in terms of this rule;85 - (b) in the event of any blank GSP forms being lost or destroyed, furnish the customs authority with an affidavit explaining the circumstances in which the document got lost or destroyed; and - (c) return to the customs authority any cancelled or spoiled blank GSP forms.
+- (e) the number of blank forms required; - (f) the class or kind, and tariff headings, of goods for which those forms will be used; - (g) the projected number of consignments to be exported over a specified period to the country implementing that GSP; - (h) a signed declaration by the exporter that the goods to be exported meet the requirements of the GSP for which the blank GSP forms applied for will be used; and - (i) how the goods meet the requirements for goods of South African origin with reference to the rules of origin prescribed or recognised by the GSP, which may be explained in a separate supporting document submitted together with the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules. - (5) An exporter must - - (a) account for all blank GSP forms received in terms of this rule;76 - (b) in the event of any blank GSP forms being lost or destroyed, furnish the customs authority with an affidavit explaining the circumstances in which the document got lost or destroyed; and - (c) return to the customs authority any cancelled or spoiled blank GSP forms.

-(7) Blank GSP forms issued in terms of this rule may be used only by the exporter to whom they have been issued.
+(6) Blank GSP forms issued in terms of this rule may be used only by or on behalf of the exporter to whom they have been issued.